 - Tractor-drawn seeds drills

-Seed Dropping behind the plough
+Seed Dropping behind the Plough

 In this process, the seedlings are first planted in nurseries and then planted in the prepared fields.
 It is usually done to grow vegetables and flowers.
 A transplanter is used for the purpose.
-But, the process is time-consuming.
+But, this process is time-consuming.

-The seeds are dropped at regular spaces but not in a continuous manner.
+In this method of sowing, the selected seeds are dropped at regular spaces but not in a continuous manner.

 Check Row Planting